 Surface inputs and azimuth controls are ignored when generating silhouettes.

-Enabling the Segment Skyline option results in each silhouette being created using diverging rays coming from the observer point.
+Enabling the Segment Skyline parameter results in each silhouette being created using diverging rays coming from the observer point.
 This is usually not desirable for shadow studies involving sunlight, since modelling the sun's illumination requires parallel rays.
 For this reason, the Segment Skyline parameter should be disabled.